 At Tubac and Tumacacori, O’odham (Pima), Yaqui, and Apache Indians crossed paths with Franciscan and Jesuit missionaries, soldiers, settlers, and ranchers.
 There were raids, conflicts between tribes, and conflicts between ranchers and settlers.
 This is all a part of the Santa Cruz Valley’s history.
 From the first European settlement in Arizona, to the founding of San Francisco, California, Tubac and Tumacacori played a part in it all.

 Apaches often raided both Tubac and Tumacacori.
 The Pima revolted over the appropriation of their lands.
-They also suffered horrible abuse by “missionaries.”
 The first commander of Tubac was killed by Indians.
 After the first commander’s death, Juan Bautista de Anza Bezerra Nieto (1736-1788) assumed command.
 The 4.5 mile hiking trail between Tubac and Tumacacori is named after him.
 Eventually Tubac was abandoned and the residents relocated to the Tucson Presidio (next post).
 The mission at Tumacacori was also abandoned.
 Today the mission and grounds are a National Park Service interpretive site.

 Established in 1752, Tubac was once a Spanish garrison.
 The quaint artist’s colony you see today evolved in the last half of the twentieth century.
 One of the more notable events of Tubac happened in 1861, when the town was the site of a four-day siege by Apaches, Confederate militia, and the town’s male population.
 Settlers from Tubac also made the dangerous journey west and founded San Francisco, California.

 The main attraction in Tubac is the Presidio.
 The Presidio is Arizona’s first state park.
 The original Presidio ruins are preserved underground.
 Six different governments once operated out of Tubac’s Presidio.
-New Spain, Mexico, the U.S., New Mexico Territory, Confederate States of America, and Arizona Territory have all occupied the Presidio at Tubac.
+New Spain, Mexico, the U.S., New Mexico Territory, Confederate States of America, and Arizona Territory have all occupied the Presidio at on point.
 The Presidio at Tubac is one of only three left in Arizona.
-The remaining two are in Tucson, and near the San Pedro river in southern Arizona.
+The remaining two are in Tucson, and other is on the banks of the San Pedro River in Cochise County, Arizona.